REASONING COMPILER: LLM-Guided Optimizations for Efficient Model Serving: Introduction

-This integration of LLM-based chain-of-thought (CoT) guidance with tree search \hemph{combines contextual reasoning and adaptability with principled, structured decision-making}, enabling the compiler to navigate the complexity of the optimization search space with significantly improved sample efficiency.
-Empirical results show that our method achieves up to 2.5$\times$ speedup over unoptimized code using just 36 program samples, whereas state-of-the-art black-box autotuners like TVM using \baseline require up to 16$\times$ more program samples to reach comparable performance.
+This integration of LLM-based chain-of-thought (CoT) guidance with tree search \hemph{combines contextual reasoning and adaptability with principled, structured decision-making}, enabling the compiler to navigate the complexity of the search space with significantly improved sample efficiency.
+We evaluate the \compiler and compare its improvements and sample efficiency with TVM, which employs evolutionary search.
+Results show that the \compiler consistently achieves significantly higher speedups than what TVM achieves using significantly fewer samples.
+On five representative benchmarks (\llamabench, \deepseekbench, \fluxattbench, \fluxconvbench, and \mlpbench) and across five hardware platforms (Amazon Graviton2, AMD EPYC 7R13, Apple M2 Pro, Intel Core i9, and Intel Xeon E3), the \compiler achieves 5.0$\times$ average speedup using 5.8$\times$ fewer samples, resulting in an average of 10.8$\times$ improvement over TVM in sample efficiency.
+For the end-to-end \llamathreeb benchmark across five hardware platforms, the \compiler uses 3.9$\times$ fewer samples to achieve a 4.0$\times$ speedup, yielding a 5.6$\times$ sample efficiency improvement.
 These results underscore the promise of LLM-guided reasoning in neural compilation for efficient and scalable model serving.